ruizdurazo/ruizdurazo/notes/on-writing/index.md

 >
 > I’m not saying spoken language always works best.
 Poetry is as much music as text, so you can say things you wouldn’t say in conversation.
 And there are a handful of writers who can get away with using fancy language in prose.
 And then of course there are cases where writers don’t want to make it easy to understand what they’re saying—in corporate announcements of bad news, for example, or at the more bogus end of the humanities.
 But for nearly everyone else, spoken language is better.
 >
 > It seems to be hard for most people to write in spoken language.
-So perhaps the best solution is to write your first draft the way you usually would, then afterward look at each sentence and ask "Is this the way I’d say this if I were talking to a friend?"
+So perhaps the best solution is to write your first draft the way you usually would, then afterward look at each sentence and ask “Is this the way I’d say this if I were talking to a friend?”
 If it isn’t, imagine what you would say, and use that instead.
 After a while this filter will start to operate as you write.
 When you write something you wouldn’t say, you’ll hear the clank as it hits the page.
 >
 > Before I publish a new essay, I read it out loud and fix everything that doesn’t sound like conversation.
 I even fix bits that are phonetically awkward; I don’t know if that’s necessary, but it doesn’t cost much.
 >